uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

      manifold.
 Movements perpendicular to the tangent space do not translate into movements on the manifold.

-     Returning to our sphere example, moving in the 2 dimensional plane tangent to the sphere and projecting back onto the sphere will move you away from the point you started from but moving along the normal at the same point and the projecting back onto the sphere brings you back to the point.
+  Moving along the 2 dimensional plane tangent to the sphere and projecting back onto the sphere will move you away from the point you started from but moving along the normal at the same point and the projecting back onto the sphere brings you back to the point.

   Besides the mathematical niceness, modeling manifold valued quantities correctly and paying attention to their geometry has practical benefits too:

-  1. It naturally constrains the quantity to the manifold through out the optimization.
-Freeing the user from hacks like *quaternion normalization*.
+  1. It naturally constrains the quantity to the manifold throughout the optimization, freeing the user from hacks like *quaternion normalization*.

   2. It reduces the dimension of the optimization problem to its